They bought a $ 1 house in Italy and then hit a Covid-19

 Brazilian businessman Douglas Roque is another dilapidated home buyer whose enthusiasm for starting a new life has not been diminished by the coronavirus.

-Rossi is located at Fabriche de Vergemoli in Tuscany, overseeing the restoration of a Euro Farm residence when the lockdown struck and the flight back home was canceled.
+Rossi is based in Fabriche de Vergemoli in Tuscany, overseeing the restoration of a Euro Farm residence when the lockdown struck and the flight back home was canceled.

 Accompanied by his Brazilian-Italian friend Alberto da Leo from S పాo Paulo, the two were in town to oversee the purchase of an abandoned area entirely for other Brazilian buyers.